 - Publications & Insights

-Helen is a member of the South African Society for Labour Law (SASLAW) and has spoken at a number of conferences and published in various publications, including as the contributing author for the South African chapter of XpertHR’s international employment law guide.
+- Helen is a member of the South African Society for Labour Law (SASLAW) and has sat as an acting judge of the Labour Court.

 - Acting for a the largest, politically non-affiliated union in the South African public service, in a number of matters relating inter alia to the interpretation and application of collective agreements, including relating to the implementation of an amended occupation specific pay dispensation for correctional services officials.